 Read more: Ultimate guide to mobile security for iPhone and Android devices

-- Your device is experiencing a decrease in performance.
-Spyware can cause your device to slow down as it increases the consumption of your device’s resources.
+• Your device is experiencing a decrease in performance.
+Malware can cause your device to slow down as it increases the consumption of your device’s resources.

-- A barrage of pop-up windows.
-Spyware is often packaged with adware.
-Your device is likely infected if you receive a barrage of unexpected pop-up advertisements.
+• A barrage of pop-up windows.
+Intrusive malware is often packaged with adware.
+Your device may be infected if you receive a barrage of unexpected pop-up advertisements.

 Read more: Why you should care about surveillance

-- Use the full range of cybersecurity and network tools.
-Tools like an antivirus program, firewalls, ad blockers, anti-tracking browser extensions, and a VPN are your line of defense against cyberattacks, including spyware.
+• Use the full range of cybersecurity and network tools.
+Antivirus programs, firewalls, ad blockers, anti-tracking browser extensions, and a VPN are your first line of defense against cyberattacks and intrusive malware.

-- Use Safe Mode to remove spyware.
-On Android phones, Safe Mode is your best bet to remove spyware completely.
-Safe Mode prevents spyware from activating on boot and blocks it from networks it can use to reinstall itself.
+• Use Safe Mode to remove malware.
+On Android phones, Safe Mode is your best bet to remove many forms of mal- and adware completely.
+Safe Mode prevents such software from activating on boot and blocks it from networks it can use to reinstall itself.

 Protect your privacy with the best VPN